natoriamilligan/aws-multi-tier-terraform/README.md

 - Terraform
 - Text editor
 - AWS CLI

-- AWS account with a user with appropriate access and both an access key and secret access key
+You will also need an AWS account with a user with appropriate access and both an access key and secret access key.

 ### ⚙️ Setup / Installation
 1. Clone the repo